teaguetomesh/dqva-and-circuit-cutting/README.md

  - [x] Need to address one qubit entering a fragment more than once

 #### Simulator
- - [ ] Implement simulator in Qiskit
+ - [x] Implement simulator in Qiskit
+ - [ ] Apply memoization to speed up

 #### Uniter
  - [ ] Implement uniter in python